 This exhibition provides a unique opportunity to celebrate the beauty of the Arabic word, sanctified by Islam and spread by adoption from North Africa to the Malay World.
 It offers a glimpse of one of the great universal achievements of Islamic civilisation.

 The British Museum is committed to bringing its collection to as wide an audience as possible throughout the world by means of innovative exhibitions such as this unique collaboration between the British Museum and the Islamic Arts Museum Malaysia.
 A version of the exhibition was first shown in the British Museum and has since travelled around venues in the UK and elsewhere, including Melbourne, Australia, where it was sponsored by the Altajir Trust.

 This exhibition would not have been possible without the generous sponsorship of HSBC Bank Malaysia Berhad, the co-presenters of ‘Mightier than the Sword’; as well as RWE Power International; the British Council Malaysia and Malaysia Airlines.
 In addition the Islamic Arts Museum Malaysia is grateful for the ongoing support of the British High Commission, the press and media, and the general public.

-*Publication for Mightier than the sword is available at the Museum Shop, please click here for more information.
+The publication Mightier than the Sword is available at the Museum Shop, please click here for more information.